Dr Matthew Hayward

 - Clark, Lauren, and Matthew Hayward.
 ‘France and Ireland: Cultures en crise’.
 Journal of Franco-Irish Studies 2 (2011).

 - Hayward, Matthew.
-‘Buy Irish: The Politics of Consumerism in Joyce’s Ulysses’.
-In Modernism and Food.
-Edited by Adam Fajardo, Philip Keel Geheber and Jessica Martell.
-Forthcoming with University of Florida Press.
+‘Invalid Port: The Politics of Consumption in Joyce’s Ulysses’.
+In Modernism and Food: Politics, Aesthetics, and the Avant-garde.
+Edited by Jessica Martell, Adam Fajardo and Philip Keel Geheber.
+Gainesville: University of Florida Press, 2019.

 - Hayward, Matthew.
 ‘But who was Gerty?
 Intertextuality and the Advertising Language of “Nausicaa”’.
 In Publishing in Joyce’s ‘Ulysses’: Newspapers, Advertising and Printing.
 European Joyce Studies.
 Edited by Sabrina Alonso, William S. Brockman and Tekla Mecsnóber.
 Leiden; Boston: Brill/Rodopi, 2018.